lli1987/menu_translator_support_page/privacy_policy.md

 ## 5. Data Storage and Security
 We implement industry-standard security measures to protect your information.
 Your data is encrypted in transit and at rest.
-However, no method of electronic transmission or storage is 100% secure, and we cannot guarantee absolute security."
+However, no method of electronic transmission or storage is 100% secure, and we cannot guarantee absolute security.
 ## 6. Image Processing
 Photos you upload are processed to extract and translate text.
 Images may be temporarily stored on secure servers during processing.
 We do not use your images for any purpose other than providing translation services.